RadostinaYosheva/travelling-salesman-problem/README.md

 ## Used Algorithms
 1. __Nearest Neighbour__
 The salesman starts at a random city and repeatedly visits the nearest city until all have been visited.
-The algorithm quickly yields a short tour, but usually not the optimal one.
+The algorithm quickly yields a short tour, but usually not the optimal one.<br/>
-Worst case performance: $$Θ(n^2)$$
+Worst case performance: Θ(n<sub>2</sub>)

 2. __Chrisofides' Algorithm__
 This is an algorithm for finding an approximate solution to the problem using Minimum Spanning Tree, using the Prim's algorithm, finding the perfect matching of the tree and getting the Euler's path for shortcuts.

 3. __A* Algorithm__
 A* can be seen as an extension of Dijkstra's algorithm but it achieves better performance by using heuristics to guide its search.
-The heuristic used for the problem is the length of the MST of the unvisited vertices.
+The heuristic used for the problem is the length of the MST of the unvisited vertices.<br/>
-Worst case performance: $$O(|E|)$$
+Worst case performance: O(|E|)

 ## Future development
 Since the assignement was for Data Structures and Programming course, the OOP structure was not regarded.
-The architecture should be fixed and tests and documentation should be added.
+The architecture should be fixed and tests and documentation should be added.<br/>
 There won't be any further realizations of the project because it is only implementations of already existing algorithms.

 ## To run the project: